New Ontario Laws Crack Down on Distracted Driving

 Legal Counsel in Ontario

-If you are in need of counsel or representation in Ontario following an accident that a distracted driver caused, Preszler Law Firm is here to assist you.
-Contact us for a free consultation and let us determine how we may be of assistance to you: 1-800-JUSTICE®.
+If you are in need of counsel or representation in Ontario following an accident that a distracted driver caused, Preszler Injury Lawyers may be able to assist you.
+Contact us for a free consultation.